← Back to all articles

 The Bulk vs Cut Mistake That's Keeping You Skinny Fat

 Should you bulk or cut?
-If you're skinny fat, the answer is probably neither.
-Here's the decision framework that actually works.
+If you're skinny fat, the answer most people give is wrong.
+Here's a simple framework to know exactly what to do.

 "Should I bulk or cut?"
-It's the most common question I get.
-And for skinny-fat guys, the answer most people give — pick one — is actually wrong.
+I hear this every week.
+And for skinny-fat guys, the usual answer — just pick one — is actually the wrong advice.

 Why Bulking Makes It Worse

 If you cut, you'll lose weight.
-But without much muscle underneath, you just end up looking... small.
+But without muscle underneath, you just end up... small.
 Skinny, not lean.
-Your clothes hang off you, you look flat, and you still don't have the physique you want.
+Your clothes hang off you.
+You look flat.

-Cutting is for people who have a solid muscle base and need to reveal it.
-If the muscle isn't there, there's nothing to reveal.
+Cutting works when you have a solid muscle base and just need to reveal it.
+If there's nothing to reveal, cutting just makes you a smaller version of your current self.

 The Answer: Body Recomposition

-For most skinny-fat men (especially those with less than 2 years of serious training), body recomposition is the answer.
-Eat at maintenance calories, hit high protein, and train hard with progressive overload.
+For most skinny-fat guys — especially those with less than 2 years of real training — body recomposition is the answer.
+Maintenance calories, high protein, hard training.

-Your body can simultaneously lose fat and build muscle when:
+Your body can lose fat and build muscle at the same time when:

-• You have excess body fat to fuel the process
+• You have body fat to fuel the process

 • The Decision Framework

 18-22% body fat: Recomp.
 Eat at maintenance, high protein, train hard.
-This is the sweet spot for simultaneous fat loss and muscle gain.
+This is the sweet spot for doing both at once.

 Below 15% body fat: Lean bulk.
-You're already lean enough that extra calories will primarily support muscle growth.
-Add 200-300 calories above maintenance.
+You're lean enough that extra calories will mostly support muscle growth.
+Add 200-300 above maintenance.

 You don't need a DEXA scan.
-Use the mirror and these rough guides:
+Just use the mirror:

-• **25%+:** No visible muscle definition, round face, belly over belt
+• **25%+:** No visible definition, round face, belly over belt

-• **20%:** Some arm definition, face starting to lean out, belly still soft
+• **20%:** Some arm definition, face softening, belly still soft

-• **15%:** Visible arm veins, face defined, abs starting to show in good lighting
+• **15%:** Veins in arms, face more defined, abs in good lighting

 • **10%:** Full six-pack, hollow cheeks, veins everywhere

-The guys who stay skinny-fat are the ones who spend 6 months debating bulk vs cut on Reddit instead of spending 6 months in the gym.
-Pick the approach that matches your body fat percentage, commit to it for 12 weeks, and adjust from there.
+The guys who stay skinny-fat forever are the ones who spend 6 months debating bulk vs cut online instead of spending 6 months in the gym.
+Pick the approach that matches your body fat, commit to it for 12 weeks, and adjust from there.

 Want personalised guidance?